 |Policy Riders||Critical Illness, Child Term, Premium Waivers, Endowment Benefit Rider|

 Ethos, Bestow, Haven, Ladder and Fabric all offer more than one policy term length, meaning you have choices as to how long you want your policy to last.
-Some, like Bestow, offer terms as short as 2 years.
 Ethos, Haven and Ladder have policies that last as long as 30 years, while Bestow and Fabric top out at 20 years.
-In general, as long ask you keep making the payments you keep your coverage for the length of the contract.
+In general, as long as you keep making the payments you keep your coverage for the length of the contract.

-If you are looking for super-short term coverage, Bestow has 2 year policies.
-If you need, or would prefer to get protection for 30 years, concentrate on Ethos Life, Haven Life, or Ladder Life.
+If you need, or would prefer to get protection for 30 years, concentrate on Ethos Life, Haven Life, or Ladder.

 Ages for which coverage is offered